Early morning I hear geese in a fog so blue and dense

 There are mornings I wake to bells

-days when I hear wings of a hundred quail beating together in a congregation.
+days when I hear a hundred quail beating together

-This morning I notice how the light spreads along the ridge line
+This morning I notice how light spreads along the ridge line

 falling into the river gorge, breaking down through fir trees